by Tahir Bhat

 A senior editor with whom he worked in The Greater Kashmir said he would routinely ask him deciphering and deconstructing a Kashmir phenomenon.
 Mudasir has grown with the sources he cultivated.
 He was always in touch with his circle within and outside media.
 Even when he would not require a quote, he would still call his circle.

-A resident of Chrar-e-Sharief, Mudasir was the eldest of a forester’s two sons and two daughters.
+A resident of Chrar-e-Sharief, Mudasir was the eldest of a Forest Ranger Officer’s two sons and two daughters.
 His younger brother, Jehangir Ali is also a journalist.
 It was interesting that both the brothers were in the same class at the University of Kashmir, studying journalism.

 At around midnight during last winter when he left the Media Facilitation Centre (MFC), his colleagues failed in convincing him that they will drive him to his Chanpora station.
 He drove on his bike only.